nuex/decorate/README.md

 Use sourced shell functions for longer commands and place them in files named after the feature.
 Place them in a functions directory and source them in your `.bashrc`.
-For example, this shellscript called `dev-project` starts a set of panes for a web development project:
+For example, this shellscript called `dev-project` provides pane commands for a web development project:

     _srv() {
       cd ~/_dev/project && . docker-kit.sh && dstart